RPA Frequently Asked Questions

 43. Will Microsoft's announcement of an RPA software robot change the market?

 By Microsoft enhancing and re-positioning its "Flow" product as an RPA solution, it adds credibility to the RPA market and sets a bench mark that all the independent RPA vendors will need to exceed.

 44. What is Intelligent Process Automation?

-This is the use of Artificial Intelligence (AI) being part of automation of a process.
+This is the use of Artificial Intelligence (AI) being part of automation of a process, this combination of AI with RPA is sometimes called "Intelligent Automation" or "Cognitive Automation".
 Rather than being strictly value based decisions determining how an automated process operates, AI is used to make the decisions which allows for more complexity in the criteria.
 In any implementation, the AI model will need to be trained on the correct decisions based on all the available factors, so that when it is presented with values for the factors of a new case it is able to advise on the right decision.
 There are some things which people do not immediately realise require AI, such as Document Recognition.
 This is a key requirement in many processes but without AI capability it can be difficult to recognise similar documents.

 45. What is HyperAutomation?